 CHFFA acts as a conduit by assisting eligible borrowers with access to low interest rate capital markets through the issuance of tax-exempt revenue bonds.
 The financings are secured by the full faith and credit of the participating institutions, and CHFFA has no obligation for the repayment of the bonds beyond the resources provided by the participating institution.
 As a result, the financing obligations are not recorded in CHFFA's financial statements.
 The borrowers' obligations generally are, but need not be, secured by insurance, a letter of credit or guaranty.
-At June 30, 2022, the aggregate amount of CHFFA's conduit debt obligations outstanding issued on behalf of program participants totaled \$17,768,236,553.
+As of June 30, 2023 and 2022, the aggregate amount of CHFFA's conduit debt obligations outstanding issued on behalf of program participants totaled \$16,716,214,935 and \$17,768,236,553, respectively.